clj-clapps/clj-clapps/README.md

 The following metadata options are supported in both global and command options:

 * `:short` The short prefix string of the option.
 Required. e.g. `-o`
 * `:long?` Defaults to true.
 It's used to disable the long option prefix.
-By default the l*refix matches the option name prefixed with `--`. e.g. `--debug DEBUG` above.
-The long pr*is also implicitly disabled for boolean options as derived by the :default value or endin*`?`
+By default the long prefix is generated as the option name prefixed with `--` e.g. `--debug DEBUG` above.
+The long prefix is implicitly disabled for boolean options as inferred from the :default value or the suffix `?`
 * `:doc` Option documentation, used when printing the command usage.
 * `:default` Option's default value.
-* `:default-fn` Option's default value function.
+* `:default-fn` A one-arg function that returns the option's default value, given the parsed options.
 * `:validate` A tuple of validation function and message. e.g. `[int? "must be a number"]`
 * `:enum` A vector of allowed values. e.g. `:enum ["AM" "PM"]`
-* `:parse-fn` A function to convert the input string into the desired type
+* `:parse-fn` A function that converts the input string into the desired type
 * `:env` A string representing the environment variable to use as a default value.
-Equivalent to `:default-fn #(System/getenv "SOME_ENV_VAR")`
+Equivalent to `:default-fn (fn[__] (System/getenv "SOME_ENV_VAR"))`

 The following metadata options are supported in command arguments.